-SpaceX is targeting Wednesday, July 24 for launch of its eighteenth Commercial Resupply Services mission (CRS-18) at 6:24 p.m.
-EDT, or 22:24 UTC, from Space Launch Complex 40 (SLC-40) at Cape Canaveral Air Force Station, Florida.
-Dragon will separate from Falcon 9's second stage about nine minutes after liftoff and attach to the space station on Friday, July 26.
-A backup launch opportunity is available on Thursday, July 25 at 6:01 p.m.
-EDT, or 22:01 UTC.
+SpaceX is targeting Friday, March 6 for launch of its twentieth Commercial Resupply Services mission (CRS-20), which will launch from Space Launch Complex 40 (SLC-40) at Cape Canaveral Air Force Station, Florida.
+Launch is targeted for 11:50 p.m.
+EST, or 4:50 UTC on Saturday, March 7.
+Dragon will separate from Falcon 9's second stage about nine minutes after liftoff and attach to the space station on Monday, March 9.
+A backup launch opportunity is available on Saturday, March 8 at 11:27 p.m.
+EST, or 4:27 UTC on Sunday, March 9.

-The Dragon spacecraft that will support the CRS-18 mission previously supported the CRS-6 mission in April 2015 and the CRS-13 mission in December 2017.
-Following stage separation, SpaceX will attempt to recover Falcon 9's first stage on Landing Zone 1 (LZ-1) at Cape Canaveral Air Force Station, Florida.
+The Dragon spacecraft that will support the CRS-20 mission previously supported the CRS-10 mission in February 2017 and the CRS-16 mission in December 2018, and the Falcon 9 first stage booster supporting this mission previously flew on the CRS-19 mission in December 2019.
+Following stage separation, SpaceX will recover Falcon 9's first stage on Landing Zone-1 (LZ-1) at Cape Canaveral Air Force Station, Florida.